Today's Articles

 • De jure (legally recognized practices, regardless of whether the rule exists) segregation mandated the separation of races by law.
 It was the form imposed by slave codes before the American Civil War and by Black Codes and Jim Crow laws following the war.

-De jure segregation was outlawed by the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Fair Housing Act of 1968.
-In specific areas, segregation was barred earlier by the Warren Court in decisions such as the Brown v.
-Board of Education decision that overturned school segregation in the United States.
+The Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Fair Housing Act of 1968 outlawed De jure segregation In specific areas.
+The Warren Court barred segregation earlier in decisions such as Brown v.
+Board of Education, overturning school segregation in the United States.

 · De facto segregation, or segregation "in fact," exists without the sanction of the law.
 De facto segregation continues today in residential and school segregation areas because of contemporary behavior and de jure segregation's historical legacy.